 Last Sunday, Bart called his Mom and during their conversation, she mentioned that the City of Provo was sponsoring a program in conjunction with the school district and the library called “ProvoReads!” where they are encouraging everyone to read “Freak The Mighty.”
 The website blurb I read states “The program is designed to promote literacy, to broaden and deepen an appreciation of reading, and to foster a sense of community by bringing people together reading a common book.”
 Bart’s mom asked if I’d read the book, and, since I hadn’t, I checked it out on Monday and finished it on Tuesday.

-I really like the idea of this progam.
-Unfortunately, I was horribly disappointed in this book.
+I really like the idea of this program.
+Unfortunately, I was horribly disappointed in the Freak the Mighty book.
 Why do these kinds of programs so often choose a book that will likely fail to set imaginations on fire and inspire a love of reading?
 There are so many wonderful, beautiful, uplifting, magical children/YA books out there, that it breaks my heart when so much effort goes into promoting a book that I find to be none of those things.

 The story begins with Max, who is a huge kid (age 12 or so) and somewhat mentally challenged.
 He lives with his grandparents because his mom is dead and his dad is in jail for murder (what a lovely opening premise, yes?).
 Max looks very much like his father and his grandparents are worried that he’ll turn out to be a slightly insane, murderous guy like his dad.